dafnith/maven-chart-project/README.md

 # Practical Assignments in Software Engineering

-A java project that creates a histogram based on a file with grades.
+The goal of this project is to get a better understanding on
+- Build Automation tools such as Maven
+- Continious Integration (Travis),
+- Unit Testing

 ## Project Structure